 To get that, I decided to use a script font for “Spirit,” not only to evoke the free-flowing feel the word calls to mind, but for added contrast in two ways.
 First, the difference in the italic versus the upright roman of the adjacent “Hermit.”
 And second, setting “Spirit” in upper-and-lowercase for added distinction against the preceding all-caps.

-At the same time, tying the words together was the common baseline and rough-hewn, distressed treatment of both.
+At the same time, tying the words together were the common baseline and rough-hewn, distressed treatment of both.
 (If I have time at some point, an improvement would be to soften the nicks and cuts in “Hermit” so its lettering blends together better with the edge profile of the letter-strokes in “Spirit.”)

 I came up with the idea of the wood piece underneath the headline as an expedient, initially, to give the lettering a base to rest on.
 Without that, to my eye the lettering appeared to be unanchored and “floating” too much in this context, superimposed above the old man’s face in a position where the mustache of his beard peeked out oddly below the type’s baseline.
 It filled a second role as well, preventing the descender of the lowercase “p” in “Spirit” from hanging below the image.